-- Stage 1 Carbon filter, recommended change 6 months.
+Stage 2 - Carbon filter, recommended change 6 months.
+(See Page 8).

-The first stage contains a 5-micron carbon block filter.
-This helps ensure that chlorine and other materials that cause bad taste and odor are greatly reduced. - Stage 2 Membrane, recommended change 2 to 5 years.
+The second stage contains a five-micron carbon block filter.
+This helps ensure that chlorine and other materials that cause bad taste and odor are greatly reduced.

+Stage 3 - Membrane, recommended change 2-5 years.

-Stage-2 is the heart of the reverse osmosis system, the RO membrane.
-This semi-permeable membrane will effectively take out TDS, Sodium and a wide range of contaminants such as Percholate, Chromium, Arsenic, Copper, Lead as well as Cysts, such as Giardia and Cryptosporidium.
-Because the process of extracting this high-quality drinking water takes time, your RO water treatment system is equipped with a storage tank. - Stage 3 Carbon post filter, recommend change 12 months.
+Stage 3 is the heart of the reverse osmosis system, the RO membrane.
+This semi-permeable membrane will effectively take out TDS, Sodium and heavy metals such as arsenic, copper, and lead, as well as Cysts, such as Giardia and cryptosporidium.
+Because the process of making this high quality drinking water takes time, your RO water treatment system is equipped with a storage tank.

+Stage 4 - GAC filter, recommend change 6 - 12 months.

-The final stage is a high-quality carbon filter.
-Drinking water enters this filter after the water storage tank, and it is used as a final polishing filter.
+The final stage is a granular activated carbon (GAC) filter.
+This filter is used after the water storage tank and is used as a final polishing filter.

-Note: Filter life may vary based upon local water conditions or use patterns.
+Note: Filter & Membrane life may vary based upon local water conditions and/or use patterns.